 Although a personal story, the production touches on universal themes of unconditional love, the true meaning of friendship, the importance of hope, and the enduring power of courage.
 It is a story of a man who changed and inspired others by being nothing more than true to himself and an honest and loving friend to others.
 David's haunting and prophetic final words to Peter, "listen to your heart", challenge and inspire each of us to live life to fullest, be true to ourselves and follow our dreams... to "listen to our hearts".

 "My Brother Kissed Mark Zuckerberg" joins an emerging body of artistic endeavors exploring the darkest days of the AIDS epidemic, a time now known as the "plague era" where a generation of mostly gay men were lost, struck down in the prime of their lives.
 AIDS is not gone, it is not cured.
-It still takes millions of lives worldwide.
+AIDS takes millions of lives worldwide.
 50,000 new HIV infections still occur in the US each year.
-These are important stories that need to be told.
+These are important stories that must be told.

 "My Brother Kissed Mark Zuckerberg" is a moving yet joyous and laughter filled tribute to a man tragically cut down by AIDS whose memory and life continues to transform and inspire.